 - double vision or blurred vision

-- weight gain
+- sudden weight gain

-Symptoms that are more serious may include:
+Symptoms that are seen in more serious cases may include:

 - proteins that block the production of insulin